MakeItHackin/AMI/README.md

 ## Tindie
 This project can be used with Tindie Marketplace.
 Tindie info will be updated here.
+Tindie API documentation can be found here:  https://sf-tindie.zendesk.com/hc/en-us/articles/4401799283476-JSON-Orders-API Tindie only offers "GET" requests for order information.
+Emails/Order Fulfillment/Shipping is done via other APIs in this project.

 ## Etsy
 This project can be used with Etsy Marketplace.